bitgrip/angular-ngrx-blueprint/wiki/architecture-modules.md

 Angular apps are modular.
 So we use it's own modularity system called *NgModules*.
 While a small application might have only one NgModule, most apps have many more **feature modules**.

-So I'll give you an overview of our modules:
+So we'll give you an overview of our modules:

 ![modules overview](./architecture-modules.svg)